-NRCS has discretionary funding appropriated by Congress to provide technical and financial assistance under the Private Lands Conservation Operations, Watershed and Flood Prevention Operations, Watershed Rehabilitation Program, and Water

-Bank Program and Wetland Mitigation Banking programs.
-There is also mandatory funding provided under the Watershed and Flood Prevention Operations and Watershed Rehabilitation programs.
+NRCS has discretionary funding appropriated by Congress to provide technical and financial assistance under the Private Lands Conservation Operations, Watershed and Flood Prevention Operations, Watershed Rehabilitation Program, and Water Bank Program and Wetland Mitigation Banking programs.
+There is also mandatory funding provided under the Watershed and Flood Prevention Operations program.

-NRCS received \$75 million via internal apportionment from the USDA Office of the Secretary (OSEC) for the administration of Organic Transition Initiatives.
+NRCS received \$65 million via internal apportionment from the USDA Office of the Secretary (OSEC) for the administration of Urban Agriculture and Innovative Production, the People's Garden Initiative, and Composting and Food Waste Reduction.
 The funding was appropriated to OSEC under Section 1001 of the American Rescue Plan Act (P.L.
-117-2) and Section N of the Consolidated Appropriations Act, 2021 (P.L.
-116-60).
-The unobligated balances for this funding were rescinded by the Fiscal Responsibility Act, 2023, enacted on June 3, 2023.
+117-2).